-11 celebs with the largest age gap relationships: Madonna, Cher, Clooneys & more
+21 celebrity couples with the largest age gap relationships: Cher, Al Pacino, Madonna, Clooneys & more Hollywood favs

 Age gaps won't deter some of our favourite Hollywood stars from falling in love.